 '''

 The length of the Interface Access Code can vary from

 1 to 64 bytes according to physical interface

 capabilities and configuration.

 The ADDRESSES field contains either 1 or 2 addresses.

 Each address is 16 bytes long.

 The Header Type flag in the HEADER field determines

 whether the ADDRESSES field contains 1 or 2 addresses.

 Addresses are SHA-256 hashes truncated to 16 bytes.

 The CONTEXT field is 1 byte.

 It is used by Reticulum to determine packet context.

 The DATA field is between 0 and 465 bytes.

 It contains the packets data payload.

 IFAC Flag

 0 Packet for publically accessible interface

 authenticated 1 Interface authentication is included in packet

 Header Types

-type 1 0 Two byte header, one 16 byte address field type 2 1 Two byte header, two 16 byte address fields

-Context Flag

-0 The context flag is used for various types

-1 of signalling, depending on packet context

-set
+-----

 Propagation Types